LukGH4/HISA/README.md

 ### Features
 - **User Account Creation**
   Users can create accounts and log in through our authentication system hosted on `FireBase`.
 Accounts can be one of two types: Employee and Manager.
-Forgot password feature implemented.
+"Forgot Password" feature implemented.
 - **Separate Manager UI**:
   The "scan" tab is replaced by an "employees" tab for Manager accounts, in which they can view basic employee info (Name, Last Accessed, Scan History) as well as change employee permissions.
 - **Improvements to Scanning Interface**: